SACGF/variantgrid_docs/analysis/nodes.md

 This node returns variants where ANY TRANSCRIPT matches the genes in the list, see [transcript choice](../annotation/transcript_choice.md)

+**Custom Gene List** - Enter symbols directly, without having to create a gene list first.

+**PanelApp Panels** - Displays a list of panels from Australia/England PanelApp which you can auto-complete to select.

 View the "Genes" tab to see which genes are being used by the filter.

 ### Intervals Intersection

 ![](images/nodes/node_intervals_intersection.png "Intervals Intersection")

-Filter based on intersection with genomic ranges (eg .bed files)
+Filter based on intersection with genomic ranges (eg .bed files), a custom range (chrom: start-end) or a HGVS coordinate.

 ### Merge